 If you do, there’s a good chance you are using WordPress – it is an extremely popular platform for small business sites.
 WordPress plugins make finding a great IDX integration a piece of cake.

 Want to know what to look for in a modern IDX integration?
-Watch the short answer below on making sure to avoid using an outdated IDX that uses subdomains or iFrames (e.g. IDX Broker) or our longer video that walks through the common mistakes on real estate website, like.
+Watch the short answer below on making sure to avoid using an outdated IDX that uses subdomains or iFrames (e.g. IDX Broker) or our longer video that walks through the common mistakes on real estate website, like: using iFrames or Subdomains.

 IDX Works for the Realtor – When Done Properly